Today, 8 March 2019, is International Women's Day and so it is time to reflect on the progress that has been made and to celebrate womanhood.

 We are proud to work closely with a vast number of talented female artisans – from Blacksmith Joanna Williams forging her way in a male-dominated industry and leatherworker Nia Denman who brings a contemporary flair to this traditional craft, through to master felter Bridgette Bernadette who has exhibited at the Royal Academy of Arts in London and Gaynor Goffe who is a vastly experienced calligrapher passing on traditional and contemporary penmanship skills.

 This is just a small selection from the thousands of talented craftspeople and makers who we are extremely grateful to work with and are thankful for their creativity and willingness to pass on and share their expertise.
-Take a look at all the inspiring crafts tutors in your area here.
+Take a look at the many inspiring courses here.